tinnystudios/Beat-Showdown/Beat-Showdown-Project/Assets/_Project/Scripts/Items/Readme.md

 A Weapon need to be picked up and used.
 The next step will allow it.

-4. Right click in the Project view, *Create > PotionAsset* and configure it.
+4. Right click in the Project view, `Create > GunAsset` and configure it.
-4. Create a GameObject and attach the *ItemSceneView* component on it and select your Item asset.
+4. Create a GameObject and attach the `ItemSceneView` component on it and select your Item asset.